psy0rz/zfs_autobackup/README.md

 It has the following features:
 * Automaticly selects filesystems to backup by looking at a simple ZFS property.
 * Creates consistent snapshots.
+* Multiple backups modes:
-* Is able to "push" and "pull" the backups via SSH.
+ * "push" local data to a backup-server via SSH.
-* Also supports local backups.
-* Even supports pulling data from a source-host and pushing backup to target host by ssh.
+ * "pull" remote data from a server via SSH and backup it locally.
+ * Backup local data on the same server.
-* Can be scheduled via a simple cronjob orrun directly from commandline.
+* Can be scheduled via a simple cronjob or run directly from commandline.
 * Backups and snapshots can be named to prevent conflicts. (multiple backups from and to the same filesystems are no problem)
 * Always creates new snapshots, even if the previous backup was aborted.
+* Checks everything and aborts on errors.
 * Ability to 'finish' aborted backups to see what goes wrong.
-* Checks everything and aborts on errors.
+* Easy to debug and has a test-mode.
+Actual unix commands are printed.
+* Easy installation:
-* Only on host needs the zfs_autobackup script.
+ * Only one host needs the zfs_autobackup script.
 The other host just needs ssh and the zfs command.
  * Written in python and uses zfs-commands, no 3rd party dependencys or libraries.
-* Easy to debug and has a test-mode.
-Actual unix commands are printed.

 Example usage